 S-r-g-mM-d-n-S

-A truly oddball creation I stumbled upon in Subbha Rao’s 1965 Raga Nidhi Vol. 3: “Meladalan and ‘Thatavidhwamasa’ are pseudo-names which Acharya Brahaspati…has given to a raga the identity of which [he] wants to keep unpublished for certain reasons.
+A truly mysterious creation I stumbled upon in Subbha Rao’s 1965 Raga Nidhi Vol.3: “’Meladalan’ and ‘Thatavidhwamasa’ are pseudo-names which Acharya Brahaspati…has given to a raga the identity of which [he] wants to keep unpublished for certain reasons.
 He points out, however, that it is an ancient raga which he wants to bring into life again”.
-Both these titles mean ‘destroying the foundational scales’: indicating Brahaspati’s boundary-pushing intentions – the raga’s SrgmMdnS swara set, which contains all five vikrit positions, is perhaps best summarised as ‘Bhairavi komal Pa’ (a ‘disallowed thaat’ in both North and South India due to the presence of ‘mM & no Pa’).
-Akin to the Western Locrian Mode, the scale is also the ‘missing member’ of the Bilawal murchana set – generally ignored in Hindustani music due to the awkwardness of tivra Ma inevitably functioning more like a ‘komal Pa’.
+Both these titles mean ‘Destroying the Foundational Scales’: indicating Brahaspati’s boundary-pushing intentions – the raga’s SrgmMdnS swara set, which contains all five vikrit positions, is perhaps best summarised as ‘Bhairavi komal Pa’ (a ‘disallowed thaat’ in both North and South India due to the presence of ‘mM & no Pa’), or even ‘Yaman tivra Sa’ (i.e. raising Yaman’s Sa is equivalent to lowering all the other swaras).
+Akin to the Western Locrian Mode, the scale is also the ‘missing member’ of the Bilawal murchana set – generally ignored in Hindustani music due to the awkwardness of tivra Ma inevitably functioning more like a ‘komal Pa’ (see below for more rare congruents).
 Rao, who gives a vadi-samvadi of Sa–ma, notes “andolan on tivra Ma…this raga is appealing when sung in vilambit”, also adding that re is omitted in aroha, and ni in avroh.
-Frustratingly, I can’t track down any of Brahaspati’s own renditions (his bandish is entitled Nada Sindhu Athaha Hai) – but Ulhas Bapat’s independently-created Parijat (below), which takes the same swaras, is an outstanding demonstration of the scale’s multidirectional possibilities: I’d describe it more as ‘decentered’ than ‘dissonant’, with the santoor’s evenly-weighted timbres allowing for murchana-shades of multiple ragas, notably including Bageshri (from ga) and Khamaj (from dha).
-Also see Lalit (the predominant ‘komal Pa’ raga) and Ahir Lalit (the only other ‘mM/no Pa/komal ni‘ raga I can identify) – as well as my geometric analysis of the nine ‘unfilled thaat’ scales.
-Ripe for further exploration!
+Frustratingly, I can’t track down any of Brahaspati’s own renditions (his bandish is entitled Nada Sindhu Athaha Hai) – but Ulhas Bapat’s independently-created Parijat (‘Celestial Flower’: gat transcribed below), which takes the same swaras, is an outstanding demonstration of the scale’s multidirectional possibilities: I’d describe it more as ‘decentered’ than ‘dissonant’, with his santoor’s evenly-weighted timbres allowing for murchana-shades of multiple ragas, notably including Bageshri (from ga) and Khamaj (from dha).
+Also see Lalit (the main ‘komal Pa’ raga) and Ahir Lalit – as well as my geometric analysis of the ‘32 sampurna thaat’ scales.
+Ripe for exploration!

 Search | Glossary | Tags